sh-yco-001/sh-yco-001/README.md

 - 👋 Hi, I’m @sh-yco-001
-- 👀 I’m interested in Full-Stack Development
+- 👀 I’m interested in Web Development, Software Development, etc.
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Full-Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...